OkayAbedin/medbox/old/KY024_GUIDE.md

    - Blue potentiometer for sensitivity adjustment
    - LED indicator (lights up when magnetic field is detected)

-## Setup for MedBox Implementation
+## Setup for CareBox Implementation

 ### Hardware Connection